hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 - Exercise: Team breakouts in 2-3 people with 15 minutes to write down hypotheses that could impact the key results.
 - Reveal: Every breakout relays their hypotheses.
 - Confirm: The team hypotheses are prioritised as a collective.
 You will want at least three to satisfy the upcoming initial iterations.
-- Action: Add the hypotheses feature to the backlog with appropriate detail.
+- Action: Add the first hypotheses feature to the backlog with appropriate detail under the appropriate objective.
 - Exercise: Team breakouts in 2-3 people with 15 minutes to write down work that could help deliver the first hypotheses.
 - Reveal: Every breakout relays their work.
 - Action: The team work items to deliver the first hypotheses are added as a collective to the backlog under the feature.
+- Action: Add the second hypotheses feature to the backlog with appropriate detail under the appropriate objective.
 - Exercise: Team breakouts in 2-3 people with 15 minutes to write down work that could help deliver the second hypotheses.
 - Reveal: Every breakout relays their work.
 - Action: The team work items to deliver the second hypotheses are added as a collective to the backlog under the feature.
+- Action: Add the third hypotheses feature to the backlog with appropriate detail under the appropriate objective.
-- Exercise: Team breakouts in 2-3 people with 15 minutes to write down work that could help deliver the second hypotheses.
+- Exercise: Team breakouts in 2-3 people with 15 minutes to write down work that could help deliver the third hypotheses.
 - Reveal: Every breakout relays their work.
-- Action: The team work items to deliver the second hypotheses are added as a collective to the backlog under the feature.
+- Action: The team work items to deliver the third hypotheses are added as a collective to the backlog under the feature.

 **BREAK OVERNIGHT**